 However, there is this workaround on Apple Discussions that works by overlaying a text box and making it invisible.

-If you use Kindle Create, there is no way to add or edit hyperlinks.
+If you use Kindle Create, you can now add or edit hyperlinks with the latest version.

 Adding a link to the original image on your website or blog will allow readers to see a high quality, full-size, high-resolution image.